Lana Turner: 1921–1936: Early life and education

-Lana Turner was born Julia Jean Turner on February 8, 1921, at Providence Hospital in Wallace, Idaho, a small mining community in the Idaho Panhandle region.
-She was the only child of John Virgil Turner, a miner from Montgomery, Alabama, of Dutch descent, and Mildred Frances Cowan from Lamar, Arkansas, who had English, Scottish and Irish ancestry.
-Mildred was four days shy of her 17th birthday when she gave birth to her only child.
-Lana's parents had first met while 14-year-old Mildred, the daughter of a mine inspector, was visiting Picher, Oklahoma, with her father, who was inspecting local mines there.
-John was 24 years old at the time, and Mildred's father objected to the courtship.
-Shortly after, the two eloped and moved west, settling in Idaho.
+Julia Jean Turner was born on February 8, 1921, at Providence Hospital in Wallace, Idaho.
+She was the only child of Mildred Frances Cowan, who hailed from Lamar, Arkansas, and John Virgil Turner, a miner from Montgomery, Alabama.
+Her mother had English, Irish, and Scottish ancestry, while her father was of Dutch descent.
+She was born four days before her mother's 17th birthday.
+Her parents had first met while her mother was 14 and her father was 24; Mildred was the daughter of a mine inspector and was visiting Picher, Oklahoma, a trip that was taken so her father could inspect the mines there.
+Mildred's father objected to the courtship, but she and John eloped and moved west before settling in Idaho.

-The family lived in Burke, Idaho at the time of Turner's birth, and relocated to nearby Wallace in 1925, where her father opened a dry cleaning service and worked in the local silver mines.
+The family lived in Burke, Idaho, at the time of Turner's birth, and relocated to nearby Wallace in 1925, where her father opened a dry cleaning service and worked in the local silver mines.
 As a child, Turner was known to family and friends as Judy.
 She expressed interest in performance at a young age, performing short dance routines at her father's Elks chapter in Wallace.
-At age three, she performed an impromptu dance routine at a charity fashion show in which her mother was modeling.
+When she was three, she performed an impromptu dance routine at a charity fashion show in which her mother was modeling.

-The Turner family struggled financially, and relocated to San Francisco when she was six years old, after which her parents separated.
-On December 14, 1930, her father won some money at a traveling craps game, stuffed his winnings in his left sock, and headed for home.
-He was later found bludgeoned to death on the corner of Minnesota and Mariposa Streets, on the edge of San Francisco's Potrero Hill and the Dogpatch District, with his left shoe and sock missing.
-His robbery and homicide were never solved, and his death had a profound effect on Turner.
-"I know that my father's sweetness and gaiety, his warmth and his tragedy, have never been far from me," she later said.
-"That, and a sense of loss and of growing up too fast."
+The Turner family struggled financially and relocated to San Francisco when she was six years old, after which her parents separated.
+On December 14, 1930, her father won some money at a traveling craps game; he stuffed his winnings in his sock and headed home, but was later found bludgeoned to death on the corner of Minnesota and Mariposa Streets, on the edge of San Francisco's Potrero Hill and the Dogpatch District, with his left shoe and sock missing.
+His robbery and homicide were never solved, and his death had a profound effect on Turner, who was only nine years old at the time.
+She later said, "I know that my father's sweetness and gaiety, his warmth and his tragedy, have never been far from me.
+That, and a sense of loss and of growing up too fast."

 Turner sometimes lived with family friends or acquaintances so that her impoverished mother could save money.
 They also frequently moved, for a time living in Sacramento and throughout the San Francisco Bay Area.
 Following her father's death, Turner lived for a period in Modesto with a family who physically abused her and "treated her like a servant".
 Her mother worked 80 hours per week as a beautician to support herself and her daughter, and Turner recalled sometimes "living on crackers and milk for half a week".